How to Choose Good Hosting

 In this category are some specific sites, which occupy a disk space greater than 100 GB.
 Content portals that publish daily multimedia content and heavy websites with large volumes of photos, videos and audios are good examples.
 In cases like these, it is advisable to hire a more robust plan such as a VPS server, cloud or dedicated server.

-There are some cases where “small” websites and blogs are not behaved in shared hosting.
-This can happen for some reasons, being the most common when the site owner publishes a large amount of images without first optimizing them.
+There are some cases where “small” websites and blogs have not behaved in shared hosting.
+This can happen for some reasons, being the most common when the site owner publishes a large number of images without first optimizing them.
 This practice can cause disk space to be used and migrate hosting.
 Without counting the performance of the site, it will certainly be affected.

 Does your site get a lot of visitors?
 Evaluating the traffic is important because of the transfer offered by the hosting plans.
 In addition, each time a page loads, it uses some of the hosting server’s features.

 It is very difficult to establish access limits for each type of hosting, as this varies greatly depending on the site and the contracted plan.
-What is important to understand is that access behavior is more important than the monthly access volume.
+How to Choose Good Hosting What is important to understand is that access behaviour is more important than the monthly access volume.
 If your site is similar to ours (or even simpler) and receives up to 50,000 visits throughout the month (evenly), shared hosting may suffice.
 Remembering that this will also depend on the plan and the contracted company.

 When a blogger publishes new content on the social network, the blog receives a flood of new visits and can become unavailable if it is hosted on a plan that will not stand still.
 In the case of virtual stores, promotions also generate a high flow of concurrent access, which may not be supported by a shared hosting.
 In cases like this, the recommendation is to hire a Cloud hosting or a dedicated server.